 What does the COMP token do?

 The COMP token is the native cryptocurrency to the Compound Finance protocol.
-The token was launched in 2020 to incentivise the use of the platform and to decentralise governance.
+The token was launched in 2020 to incentivize the use of the platform and to decentralize governance.

 Alongside the governance use case, the COMP token holds value in its own right and is therefore an incentive for lenders and borrowers of the platform.
 COMP can be exchanged for other cryptocurrency assets at any time.